-406 MHz EPIRBs / ELTs have been approved for carriage on U.S. vessels and aircraft.
-A beacon register for USA beacons is maintained at the USMCC.
+406 MHz EPIRBs / ELTs have been approved for carriage on U.S. vessels and aircraft and PLBs are authorized for personal use in the U.S. A beacon register for USA beacons is maintained at the USMCC.

-- END OF THIS SECTION
+-END OF THIS SECTION -

-II / B.VN VNMCC - VIETNAM MISSION CONTROL CENTRE1.
-GENERAL
+II / A.VN VNMCC - VIETNAM MISSION CONTROL CENTRE